rkhullar/csci870/README.md

 | :--------------------------------------: |
 | ***Figure 7.5 - Scan Density per Location and Access Point*** |

-Figures 7.1 through 7.4  show that WiFi scan fingerpints for individaul locations are similar regardless of time, and that they are different for unique locations.
-The last figure shows how many samples are in each location and access point group.
-Each row can be interpreted as the fingerpring for one location as well.
+Figures 7.1 through 7.4  show that WiFi scan fingerpints for individual locations are similar regardless of time, and that they are different for unique locations.
+Figure 7.5 shows how many samples are in each location and access point group.
+Each row can be interpreted as the fingerprint for one location as well.

-<div style="page-break-after: always;"></div>

 <div style="page-break-after: always;"></div>